Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Tools

 \subsection{The new-pieces assumption}

-In all algorithms studied in this paper, the first query is an Equalize query, asking one of the agents to cut $n$ or more equal pieces (like the "Alice:Equalize(3)" in Subsection \ref{sub:equalize-example}).
+In all algorithms presented in this paper, the first query is an Equalize query, asking one of the agents to cut $ֵN$ equal pieces, where $N\geq n$ is some constant (like the "Alice:Equalize(3)" in Subsection \ref{sub:equalize-example}).
+The following queries are \equalize(k) queries where $k\leq N$.
 In the rest of this paper, we make the following additional assumption on the preference graph starting with the second query:

 \begin{assumption} In any query after the first query, when a new piece is created by a cut, it is not the preferred piece of any agent. \end{assumption} So in the example of Subsection \ref{sub:equalize}, we assume that after "Bob:\equalize(2)" the preference graph looks like the rightmost graph.
-This assumption does not lose generality because, from Hall's perspective, it only makes it harder to find a saturated matching - it concentrates the same number of edges over a smaller number of piece nodes.
+This assumption does not lose generality because, from Hall's perspective, it only makes it harder to find a saturated matching --- it concentrates the same number of edges over a smaller number of piece nodes.
 Formally: